GameHackFan/gcht/README.md

 You can access the editor [here](https://gamehackfan.github.io/gcht/).
 <br/><br/>

-Version 0.4 Changes:
+Version 0.5 Changes:
-- ColorEditor bug fix, fixed a bug that was causing the addresses of the colors to not be shown.
+- Changed from React.js to Svelte.
+- Small changes to the UI.
+- Minor changes.

 See all changes made [here](https://github.com/GameHackFan/gcht/blob/main/changelog).
 <br/><br/>